 If you’re sending a mix of marketing and transactional emails, Mailjet offers a more flexible and reliable setup compared to Mailchimp.
 While Mailchimp limits transactional messaging or forces costly workarounds (via Mandrill), Mailjet includes it natively.

-One big advantage we noticed while testing Mailjet vs. Mailchimp: Mailjet makes it easy for multiple team members to collaborate—editing emails live, managing contacts together, and avoiding version chaos.
+One of the bigger advantages I noticed while testing Mailjet was how easy it is for multiple team members to collaborate—editing emails live, managing contacts together, and avoiding version chaos.

 Also, the drag-and-drop editor is easy to use, and dynamic content makes personalization simple.
-Combined with Mailjet’s improved deliverability rate of 88%—a notable jump from last year’s benchmarks—it’s a strong overall combination, even if it trails Mailchimp slightly in inbox placement or lacks advanced logic or complex workflows.
+Combined with Mailjet’s improved deliverability rate of 88% (a notable jump from last year’s benchmarks)—even if it trails Mailchimp slightly in inbox placement or lacks advanced logic or complex workflows—it’s a strong combination overall.

 Still, with real-time collaboration, strong deliverability, and transparent pricing, Mailjet is ideal for small teams and retailers that prioritize ease and reliability over bells and whistles.